bmanders716/bmanders716.github.io/cookbook.md

 Piquant Sauce.

-_Ingredients_--Ω pint of brown sauce.
+_Ingredients_--Ì†∞int of brown sauce.
                1 tablespoonful of capers.
                1 tablespoonful of chopped gherkin.
-               1 tablespoonful of very finely chopped shalot. º pint of vinegar.
+               1 tablespoonful of very finely chopped shalot.
+               Ï†∞int of vinegar.
                Pepper and salt.

 _Method._--Simmer the shalot, capers, and gherkin, in the vinegar until